bbauska/W3Cx-2of5/README.md

 <p align="center" width="100%">
 <img src="./images/image059.webp"
   style="width:5in;height:1.73333in"
-  alt="Screenshot of MS Edge showing modifying in the developers tools. />
+  title="Screenshot of MS Edge showing modifying in the developers tools" alt="Screenshot of MS Edge showing modifying in the developers tools." />
 </p>

 Just click in between the two curly braces on the "Inline style" rule at